Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-nominate-axialunar.md

 ```

 After a few seconds, you should see the hash of the transaction and if you would like to verify the
-nomination status, you can check that on the AXIASolar-JS UI as well.
+nomination status, you can check that on the AXIACoin-JS UI as well.

 [validators]: maintain-guides-how-to-validate-axialunar.md
 [keys]: ../../learn/learn-keys.md###"controller"-and-"stash"-keys